-The group welcomes two new members: postdoc Davide Presti, coming to Minnesota from the University of Modena and Reggio Emilia, Modena, Italy, and undergraduate researcher Michelle Anderson.
+The group welcomes three new members: postdoc Davide Presti, who comes to Minnesota from the University of Modena and Reggio Emilia, Modena, Italy, University of Minnesota undergraduate researcher Michelle Anderson, and postdoc Carlo Gaggioli from Università degli Studi di Perugia, Perugia, Italy.

 Second-year graduate students Prachi Sharma and Hung Pham passed their preliminary examinations.
 Congratulations to both!